Minipoloalex/comp_prog/notes/problems/problems.md

 - List Removals: **find the k-th element** in an ordered set at each step
 - Salary Queries: **dynamic range sum queries**, with **coordinate compression** (offline queries): requires using vectors for BIT.
 Otherwise, can use ordered_set (online queries).
 - Distinct Values Queries: Find the number of unique values in subarrays given by queries.
 Needs offline processing. **Offline queries + Fenwick Tree**: enable and disable each value, to reduce the problem to finding the range sum over activated values in a subarray.
+- Hotel Queries: **walking on a Segment Tree**: segment tree to keep maximums and corresponding ids (for same maximums, keep first id).

 ## Tree Algorithms
 - Tree matching: **simple greedy algorithm** or **dp on trees**.
 DP version has some additional considerations: can only choose one out of the children to connect to.